RaymondNwambuonwo/Code-Differently-Front-End-Track/HTML/Turn&Talks/tables-tNt.md

 ## Tasks

-Using the Table Basics demo and the videos as a guide, create a table that displays your chore and hobbies schedule.
+Using the Table Basics demo and the videos as a guide, create a table that displays your chores and hobbies schedule.
 Your code must include the following elements:

 - `<table>`
 - `<tr>`